Birth Injury Lawyers in Fort Wayne

 - Cerebral palsy – When a physician’s negligence permanently damages the central nervous system and brain of a newborn

-Compensation for Birth Injuries
+What Compensation is Available for Birth Injuries?

 The lifelong financial and emotional burdens that new parents and a child must cope with are extensive.
 If a physician’s negligence during pregnancy and/or delivery directly resulted in a birth injury, families may be entitled to receive compensation for:

-- Long term medical care and therapies
+- Long-term medical care and therapies

 - Diminished quality of life

 If your child has suffered a birth injury in the Fort Wayne or Huntington, Indiana areas, it is essential that you immediately consult with a personal injury attorney.
 Richard Truitt of Truitt Law Offices has over 40 years of experience representing catastrophically injured clients and will fight for the compensation you deserve.
 Contact our birth injury office online or call us at (888) 665-1972 to schedule your free interview.
 Make your first call, your only call.